Pardon of Alberto Fujimori: Fujimori's criminal trial and convictions

 Alberto Fujimori was President of Peru between 1990 and 2000 in the period of the so-called Fujimorato.
 While still president, Fujimori fled the country and took refuge in Japan when faced with charges of corruption in 2000.
 On arriving in Japan he attempted to resign his presidency via fax, but his resignation was rejected by the Congress of the Republic, which removed him from office by the process of impeachment.
 Wanted in Peru on charges of corruption and human rights abuses, Fujimori maintained a self-imposed exile until his arrest while visiting Chile in November 2005.
 He was extradited to face criminal charges in Peru in September 2007.
 In 2009, he was sentenced to 25 years for homicide for ordering the Barrios Altos and La Cantuta massacres.
-He was also sentenced for other crimes such as corruption.
+He was also sentenced for other crimes including corruption.

 Other accusations against Fujimori include the mass sterilization of 231,774 indigenous people in rural Peru as a result of the National Population Program.